oVirt/ovirt-site/source/feature/uirefreshsynchronization.html.md

 ![](UI_Sync_action.png "UI_Sync_action.png")

+Unfortunately this does not solve the problem of an action taking a little longer to complete.
+The refresh happens immediately and afterwards there is no notification that the action completed one way or the other.
+To remedy this situation the ideal solution would be some sort of notification from the back-end that the action completed and that we can refresh the model.
+Unfortunately we not yet ready to fully support push technology so we have to use some create solutions.

 ### Event solution

 The problem is something besides the interactions of the user with the UI has made changes to a model or a set of models on the back-end and the front-end doesn't know about these changes.
 Interactions by the user are captured by the 'action solution' above.
 Some/all of those changes generate an event which is retrieved using a periodic event query.
 This event query is not in sync with the rest of the normal model queries.
 So we can get a situation where an event is reported in the event log but the associated UI elements have not been updated yet.